 Arthritis Surgery in Hands Wrists and Elbows

-What is arthritis surgery?
+What is Arthritis Surgery?

 A joint synovectomy usually provides only temporary relief.
 An joint replacement is a procedure that involves replacing a joint with an artificial joint made of a metal such as titanium in the wrist and elbow or the fingers using silicone or a metallic pyrocarbon implants, or removing the joint and replacing with a tendon from your own body such as with basilar thumb arthritis.